evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Building-Quickstart.md

 add Commands.
 But you can also add regular help entries, for example to explain something about the history of your game world:

-    sethelp/add History = At the dawn of time ...
+    sethelp History = At the dawn of time ...

 You will now find your new `History` entry in the `help` list and read your help-text with `help History`.